TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Spike Analysis/Functions/README.txt

 % for event spike analysis (Internal and Kilosort)

 % Input:
 % 1.
+Data: Main window data structure with all relevant data components
+% 1.
 SpikeTimes: nspikes x 1 double in seconds.
 Spike time before event is
 % negativ
 % 2.
 SpikePositions: nspikes x 1 double with spike positions (in um) - for